Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: Where does most of your inventory come from these days — estate sales, flea markets, auctions, or pure luck?

 Joe Obiso: Estate sales, garage sales, record stores, and partnerships.
-Recently, I bought 64 records for $70 at a garage sale and have already made much more than that.
+Recently, I bought 64 great Classic Rock records at a local garage sale.
+They are selling very well. more than that.

 A key is building relationships with suppliers, paying fair prices, and being respectful.